elpitohn/Nomabe/README.md

 # NOMABE

 Nomabe is an innovative application for ordering food, seamlessly integrating the power of Google Gemini to enhance user experience with advanced AI capabilities.
+This is the Flutter Version, to view the iOS Version, [click here](https://github.com/manbbo/Nomabe-iOS)

 ### About Google Gemini